stevebauman/translation/README.md

 Then run the composer update command on your project source

     composer update

-#### Laravel 4

-Add the service provider to your `app/config/app.php` config file

-    'Stevebauman\Translation\TranslationServiceProvider',

-Add the facade to your aliases in your `app/config/app.php` config file

-    'Translation' => 'Stevebauman\Translation\Facades\Translation',

-Run the migrations

-    php artisan migrate --package="stevebauman/translation"

-Your good to go!

-#### Laravel 5

 Add the service provider to your `config/app.php` config file